 Pros: Great course for long distance throws.
 Minimal obstacles, and good maintenance.
-This course has one of the few par 5's to find in disc golf.
-Most holes are over 300ft.
+All holes are over 300ft. long.
 Hole maps are provided at each tee.
 Baskets are usually easy to find.
+Perfect for beginners.

 Cons: Hole 2 has a tennis court very close to the fairway and a dense forest only a few yards to the opposite side.
 Hole 5 can be risky in the mid to late summer because there is a field that is often planted with corn very close to left and can be extremely difficult to find a disc if thrown in there.
 Hole 8 has a fenced baseball field nearby to the left and will require a very long walk to the entrance of the fence to get inside to retrieve a disc thrown inside.
 In some cases the entrance is closed and will require climbing over the fence.
 No tee pads for those who enjoy that.
 Only 9 holes.
 Sometimes wind can be a problem.

-Other Thoughts: This is a great course to play if you don't have a lot of time because it has only 9 holes and is very clear and mowed so finding your disc is usually not a problem except on hole 2, and possibly 5 if the corn is tall.
+Other Thoughts: I gave this course a 3.5 because there's really nothing much to complain about.
+Its not impressive, but gets the job done.
+This is a great place for beginners since the obstacles are minimal.
+This is also a great course to play if you don't have a lot of time because it has only 9 holes and is very clear and mowed so finding your disc is usually not a problem except possibly on hole 2, and 5 if the corn is tall.
 Its also good for a nice break for those who might be traveling to the MD/DE beaches since its right next to Rt.50, and usually doesn't take much time to play.
 Very good for practicing your long throws.
 A new pagoda/gazebo type structure has been built in the middle of hole 3 and provides a new obstacle.
-Tuckahoe state park disc golf course is nearby and is a very different experience, with short holes and being forested so it makes a good one day variety when both are played.
+Tuckahoe state park disc golf course is nearby and is a very different experience, with short holes and being forested so it makes a good variety when both are played on the same day.

 2 Helpful / 0 Not